 Office of Admissions

-- Supporting the Teaching and Learning at Leech Lake Tribal College
+- Supporting teaching, learning and instruction at Leech Lake Tribal College

 During the past five years, Leech Lake Tribal College has built a new college campus, we have obtained accreditation through the North Central Association of the Higher Learning Commission, and our student enrollment has steadily increased.
 Leech Lake Tribal College offers strong academic programs and student support services to assist you, and our dedicated faculty and staff are eager to share their knowledge with you.